mcabbott/TensorCast.jl/docs/src/options.md

 size(A) == (3, 4) # true
 ```

-The option `lazy` uses [RecursiveArrayTools.jl](https://github.com/JuliaDiffEq/RecursiveArrayTools.jl)
+The option `lazy` uses [LazyStack.jl](https://github.com/mcabbott/LazyStack.jl)
 to create a view of the original vectors.
-This would also be possible with
-[JuliennedArrays.jl](https://github.com/bramtayl/JuliennedArrays.jl), I may change what gets used later.

 Another kind of slices are provided by [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl),
 in which a Vector of SVectors is just a different interpretation of the same memory as a Matrix.